friendica/red/doc/To-Do-Code.md

 * (Advanced) create a UI for building Comanche pages

-* Help with WebDAV and file storage implementation, especially replacing the fugly web UI.
+* Help with WebDAV and file storage implementation, especially replacing the fugly Sabre web UI.

-* Extend WebDAV to provide desktop access to photo albums and existing file (attachment) storage
+* Extend WebDAV to provide desktop access to photo albums

+* service classes - provide a pluggable subscription payment gateway for premium accounts

+* service classes - account overview page showing resources consumed by channel.
+With special consideration this page can also be accessed at a meta level by the site admin to drill down on problematic accounts/channels.

 * Events module - bring back birthday reminders for friends, fix permissions on events, and provide JS translation support for the calendar overview